 Though you always hope your customers will pay their bills on time, delinquent debtors are an unfortunate but normal part of doing business.
 You can take steps to protect yourself and your company, however.
-At Law Offices of Alan M. Cohen LLC, our experienced commercial collection attorneys have been helping businesses recover debt since 1994.
+At Law Offices of Alan M. Cohen & Associates LLC, our experienced commercial collection attorneys have been helping businesses recover debt since 1994.
 We are familiar with every legal option you have in Massachusetts for collection and offer the following tips for collecting on delinquent accounts:

 Start with a strong credit application

 Granted, you really need this tip in place before your customer defaults, but it is an important step for your business’s financial health.
 This is especially true if your business revolves around continued credit and ongoing deliveries of goods or services.
 Your credit application should include:

 - An interest rate for late payments/ minimum default interest rate

 - The legal power for you to pursue payment

 - A personal guaranty

 This information will not only help you select customers with good credit but will also help you pursue payment in the case of default.

 Send your invoices on time and make sure they are accurate.
 Any inaccuracy can slow down the entire process.
 Your customer will use a mistake on your part to delay payment, and perhaps with good reason.
 Your invoice should be detailed, yet easy to read, with payment information clearly spelled out.

 Communicate formally and frequently